open-telemetry/opentelemetry-collector-contrib/processor/logstransformprocessor/README.md

 Supported pipeline types: logs

-The logs transform processor can be used to apply [opentelemetry-log-collection](https://github.com/open-telemetry/opentelemetry-log-collection) [operators](https://github.com/open-telemetry/opentelemetry-log-collection/tree/main/docs/operators) to logs from any receiver.
+The logs transform processor can be used to apply [opentelemetry-log-collection](https://github.com/open-telemetry/opentelemetry-log-collection) [operators](https://github.com/open-telemetry/opentelemetry-log-collection/tree/main/docs/operators) to logs coming from any receiver.
 Please refer to [config.go](./config.go) for the config spec.

 Examples: